awdrius/mesos-dns/docs/docs/naming.md

 - `MesosContainerizer.NetworkSettings.IPAddress`.

 In general support for these will not be available before Mesos 0.24.

 ## SRV Records

 An SRV record associates a service name to a hostname and an IP port.
 For task `task` launched by framework `framework`, Mesos-DNS generates an SRV record for service name `_task._protocol.framework.domain`, where `protocol` is `udp` or `tcp`.
+In case `NumberPorts` configuration parameter is set to `true`, service names will also be prefixed with `_port{port index}`, e.g. `_port0._task._protocol.framework.domain`.
+It is useful when service exposes more than one port and each port has a specific role.
+It is also an alternative to named ports for mesos schedulers that do not support it.
 For example, other Mesos tasks can discover service `search` launched by the `marathon` framework with a lookup for lookup `_search._tcp.marathon.mesos`:

 ```console